IaFP/plfa/src/plfa/part2/Bisimulation.lagda.md

   let x := M in N
 is equivalently expressed as
   (λ x.
 N) M
 in the STLC.
+You can view this as de-sugaring the `let` construct.
+So, you see why the bisimulation result is desirable: it tells us that the syntactic sugar really was just sugar.

-(Note that this statement is not true in Hindley-Milner systems, where let-bound variables may be instantiated with polymorphic arguments.
+(Note that this equivalence statement is not true in Hindley-Milner systems, where let-bound terms may be instantiated with polymorphic arguments.
 So, we are using `let` statements to demonstrate a case for bisimulation.
 We are *not* using bisimulation to show this particular result is broadly true.)

 --------------------------------------------------------------------------------